-If you are an agency or brand marketer, it is a great moment to look into Augmented Reality experiences.
+If you are an agency or brand marketer, you probably thought it is great moment to look into Augmented Reality experiences.
 But which are the best tips for Augmented Reality Marketing campaigns in order for them to stand out, engage users and drive revenue?
-Read our top tips with real examples.

 Augmented Reality in marketing: a billion dollar market

 Marketers are usually among the first to adopt new technologies.
 Finding new ways to delight and attract customers is key to their success.
 No wonder that Augmented Reality tech also piqued their interest.